AdobeDocs/commerce-events/src/pages/events/configure-commerce.md

    bin/magento events:generate:module
    ```

-1. Enable the newly installed modules:
+1. Enable the new modules:

    ```bash
    bin/magento module:enable --all